-- Identify activities, events or outcomes that have the potential to adversely affect the local environment and/or human health/property. - Qualitatively evaluate and categorise each risk item. - Assess whether risk issues can be managed by environmental protection measures. - Qualitatively evaluate residual risk with implementation of measures.
+- Identify activities, events or outcomes that have the potential to adversely affect the local environment and/or human health/property. - Qualitatively evaluate and categorise each risk item. - Assess whether risk issues can be managed by environmental protection measures. - Qualitatively evaluate residual risk with implementation of measures. - Qualitatively evaluate the risk of adverse impacts occurring beyond those that were identified in the EIS/SPIR.

-Risk assessments for the Project are based on the Australian standard for risk management that describes the use of risk assessments in managing risk.
+Risk assessments for the Project are based on AS/NZS 4360:1999, the Australian standard for risk assessments.